Caughfee/int_soft_dev_m5_assignment/README.md

 ## Polymorphism
 How I achieved polymorphism is how each bank account type use the same method names, like get_service_charges(), but it has something to add on to the method.
 An example would be something like appending more text to __str__().

+## Strategy Pattern
+I used the Strategy Pattern by creating separate strategy classes to handle service charge calculations for different types.
+ChequingAccount, InvestmentAccount, and the SavingsAccount classes uses the chosen strategy at runtime.